xapian/xapian/xapian-core/docs/overview.rst

 haven't, it is a good idea to read `Installing Xapian <install.html>`_ first.

-You may also wish to read the `QuickStart <quickstart.html>`_ reference, for some simple worked examples of Xapian usage, and the `Introduction to Information Retrieval <intro_ir.html>`_ for a background into the Information Retrieval theories behind Xapian.
+You may also wish to read the `Introduction to Information Retrieval <intro_ir.html>`_ for a background into the Information Retrieval theories behind Xapian.